petershin/liferay-learn/docs/commerce/latest/en/users-and-accounts/roles-and-permissions/commerce-roles-reference.md

 | :----------------------------- | :------------------------- |
 | Accounts > Account Entry: View | Ability to view an Account |

+### Account Supplier

+{bdg-secondary}`Available Liferay DXP 7.4 U84+/GA84+`

+> Account Role

+This is a new account role introduced in Liferay to associate with supplier accounts.
+This role doesn't have any permissions associated with it but upon assigning this to a user, they also get assigned the regular role of supplier.
+This role scopes the access of the regular role to the correct channels and catalogs associated with the supplier account.
+If you directly use the regular role, it grants the supplier access to all catalogs and channels.
+See [Supplier](#supplier) role below.

 ### Buyer

 > Account Role